OnSSET/onsset/OnSSET_Manual/OnSSET_model.rst

 **Hydropower potential**

 A number of GIS datasets (runoff, accumulation, elevation, river network) have been utilized in a novel methodology developed by KTH dESA in order to spatially identify potential site for small scale hydropower deployment.
-Documentation on hydropower assessment together with a GIS based assessment tool are available `here <https://github.com/KTH-dESA/PyOnSSET/tree/master/Resource_Assessment/HydroPower>`_.
+Documentation on hydropower assessment together with a GIS based assessment tool is available `here <https://github.com/KTH-dESA/PyOnSSET/tree/master/Resource_Assessment/HydroPower>`_.

 .. image::  img/AfghanHydro.png
     :scale: 80 %